jnozzi/cocoadev.com/markdown/CocoaOpenGLTransparentBackground.md

 Now, none of this is tested, but it should help, at least.
 Let me know.

--- General/RobRix
+-- RobRix

-Just an addition to what Rob said, but there's one more thing Cocoa needs for transparent General/OpenGL stuff.
+Just an addition to what Rob said, but there's one more thing Cocoa needs for transparent OpenGL stuff.
 Take a gander:

 long zeroOpacity = 0;
-General/self openGLContext] setValues:&zeroOpacity forParameter:[[NSOpenGLCPSurfaceOpacity];
+self openGLContext] setValues:&zeroOpacity forParameter:[[NSOpenGLCPSurfaceOpacity];

 This seems to work.
-Also, it prolly doesn't hurt to return NO in your General/NSOpenGLView<nowiki/>'s isOpaque method.
-You can even put it on a transparent window and draw General/OpenGL directly over everything else with transparency.
+Also, it prolly doesn't hurt to return NO in your NSOpenGLView<nowiki/>'s isOpaque method.
+You can even put it on a transparent window and draw OpenGL directly over everything else with transparency.
 It's mad!

--- General/BrianMoore
+-- BrianMoore
 ----

 Thanks, it really works and looks cool!